family-richards/emailHelpers/README.md

 # emailHelpers
 ![Test lint and build](https://github.com/family-richards/Python-Email-Helpers/workflows/Test%20lint%20and%20build/badge.svg) ![Upload To PyPi](https://github.com/family-richards/Python-Email-Helpers/workflows/Upload%20To%20PyPi/badge.svg)
-emailHelpers is a wrapper for the `smtplib` and `email` packages I coded in my spare time.
+emailHelpers is a wrapper for the `smtplib` and `email` packages.
 Here's an example diff to the traditional way:

 ```diff
 -  import smtplib